 - 10.5.2.2.
 The standalone unit will be weighed with the rover prior to the task start time.
 The combined weight of the unit and rover must be below the allocated 60 kg for this task, and below the total weight for the challenge, as specified in rule rule 3.5. - 10.5.2.3.
 The unit must be a standalone, self-powered, untethered system.
 It must be placed and initialized by the team immediately prior to the task start time in the allocated payload zone in the challenge arena. - 10.5.2.4.
 If a rover fails to extract or deliver material for processing, teams can nominate to manually load a sample with known mass and ice content to attempt processing.
 Teams will receive a 60% penalty for processing if they required a manual loading. - 10.5.2.5.
-Processed material may be collected in any container (dimension, material or otherwise) of the team's choosing, however the container must be removable, must allow the material to be poured out and measured, and will be handed to judges promptly at the end of the task.
-Teams' must notify judges of the tare masses of the empty containers, to assist with determining the mass of material extracted. - 10.5.2.6.
 Up to 50 points will be awarded based on the recovery (total mass) and grade (purity) of processed material handed to judges at the end of the task.
 See equation eq.
-(3.0) in appendix B for a detailed breakdown of materials and methods for sample preparation, and point breakdown allocation for this activity. - 10.5.2.7.
-Chemical solvents cannot be used in this activity. - 10.6.
+(3.0) in appendix B for a detailed breakdown of materials and methods for sample preparation, and point breakdown allocation for this activity. - 10.5.2.6.
+Chemical solvents cannot be used in this activity. - 10.5.3.
+Processed material must be collected in a container (dimension, material or otherwise) of the team's choosing. - 10.5.3.1.
+The container must be removable, must allow the material to be poured out, and must be handed to judges promptly at the end of the task. - 10.5.3.2.
+Only material that can be poured out of the container will be measured and used for calculating scores, manual removal (i.e using a spatula or card) will not be allowed. - 10.5.3.3.
+Teams' must notify judges of the tare masses of the empty containers, to assist with determining the mass of material extracted.
+Any residual material in the container represents loss, indicating poor efficiency. - 10.6.
 Activity 3: Space Resources Presentation (30 points) - 10.6.1.
 Based on the data collected by the rover during this task, prepare a presentation for the judges which should address the following questions: - 10.6.1.1.
 What prospecting tools were used to evaluate each of the sites, and how is the data collected valid?
 Up to 5 points available depending on the quality of answer. - 10.6.1.2.
 How much water (by mass wt.%) did each ice-cemented site contain, and how much ilmenite (by wt.%) did each site contain?
 Up to 5 points per site are available depending on the accuracy of obtained resource estimates, for a total of 20 points.
 See rules rule B.5 in appendix B for a detailed breakdown of scoring for this activity. - 10.6.1.3.
 What excavation and processing methods were used, and why?
-Up to 5 points available depending on the quality of answer. - 10.6.2.
+Up to 5 points available depending on the quality of answer.

+- 10.6.2.
 The presentation (max 10 minutes in duration and max 5-10 slides) will begin 10 minutes after the conclusion of the task time and take place within the base station, allowing teams to review data collected by the rover during the field task and prepare slides. - 10.6.3.
 Team members from the field, including those who intervened, are allowed to participate in the presentation.
 The presentation and discussion with the judges is allowed even if the team was unsuccessful in collecting data with their rover.